udaysagar2177/aurora-maps/README.md

 ByteArrByteArrBenchmark.testPutOnOffHeapMap      thrpt   60        0.984 ±    0.001  ops/s
 ```

+Integer key-value maps are 10x faster than ChronicleMap on puts and 2x on gets.
+But byte array key-value maps are performing same as
+ChronicleMap, that needs to be investigated and improved.

 TODO:
-1. Investigate and Improve performance of offheap-maps compared to koloboke maps
+1. More performance improvements
-2. Add append-only map, i.e., a map that doesn't support removal and key-value overrides for
+2. Add append-only map wrapper, i.e., a map that doesn't support removal and key-value overrides for
-specific single writer multiple reader use cases
+ single writer multiple readers use case
 3. Move chronicle map dependency to benchmarks folder

 Thanks to https://github.com/mikvor/hashmapTest & https://github.com/OpenHFT/Chronicle-Map for